jbowyers/chartinator/README.md

     // The jQuery selector of the HTML table element to extract the data from.
     // Default: false - Checks if the element this plugin is applied to is an HTML table
     tableSel: false,

+    // The data title
+    // A title used to identify the set of data
+    // Used as a caption when generating an HTML table
+    dataTitle: false,

+    // Create Table
+    // Create an HTML table from chart data
+    // Note: This table will replace an existing HTML table
+    createTable: false,

     // Ignore row indexes array - An array of row index numbers to ignore
     // Default: []